Air Force Tech School is a major progression in the young life of a cadet.

 8. Can you live off base while at tech school?

-No, Airmen are required to live on the base during tech school.
+In general, no. Airmen are required to be on the base during tech school, especially during the first two phases.

-It is especially important for Phase One recruits, when privileges are limited, including the ability to leave the base at any time.
+During Phase One, privileges are limited, including the ability to leave the base at any time.

 During Phase Two and Phase Three you do receive more privileges, including the opportunity to leave the base on weekends.